openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/presentation_submission.json}}

-A `descriptor_map` element MAY also contain a `path_nested` element referring to the actual credential carried in the respective verifiable presentation.
+A `descriptor_map` element MUST  contain a `path_nested` element referring to the actual credential carried in the respective verifiable presentation.

 This is an example of a VP Token containing multiple verifiable presentations,